ahmadAlMezaal/spinning-wheel/README.md

-# 🔮 Mystic Decision Wheel
+# 🔮 Mystic Decision Tools

-A magical, physics-based spinning wheel to help indecisive friends make decisions.
-Built with modern web technologies and sprinkled with cosmic dust.
+A magical, all-in-one decision-making toolkit to help indecisive friends find their path.
+Built with modern web technologies, realistic physics, and powered by Google Gemini AI.

 ## ✨ Features

+🛠️ Three Mystical Tools

+The Wheel of Fate: A physics-based spinning wheel for multiple choices.
+Features a "kicking" pointer and battle royale mode (elimination).

+The Coin of Destiny: A realistic 3D coin toss with vertical flip physics and multi-layered metallic sound effects.

+The Mystic 8-Ball: A classic fortune-telling ball with a shake animation and floating 3D answer reveal.

+## 🧠 AI-Powered Sorcery (Gemini API)

+The Sorcerer's List (Auto-Fill): Stuck on ideas?
+Type a topic (e.g., "Sci-Fi Movies"), and the AI instantly generates 6 creative options for the wheel.

+The Oracle's Prophecy: After any result (wheel, coin, or ball), ask the Oracle why fate chose that option.
+The AI provides a cryptic, fun, and cosmic interpretation of the result.

+## 🎨 Atmospheric Design

-Atmospheric Design: Neon glassmorphism aesthetic with deep space backgrounds.
+Deep Space Aesthetic: Neon glassmorphism UI with a starry, animated background.

-Physics-Based Spin: The wheel uses ease-out friction and simulated weight for a satisfying feel.

-Procedural Audio: Generates its own sound effects (ticking, winning chimes) using the Web Audio API—no external MP3s required.
+Procedural Audio: Generates its own sound effects (ticking, ringing, thuds, magical chimes) using the Web Audio API—no external MP3s required.

-Battle Royale Mode: Optional mode that removes the winning choice after a spin, perfect for narrowing down options.

-Mobile Responsive: Works perfectly on phones and desktops.
+Mobile Responsive: Works perfectly on phones and desktops with touch-friendly interactions.

-Zero Dependencies: Built with vanilla HTML5 Canvas and Tailwind CSS (via CDN).
-No build step required.

 ## 🚀 How to Use

-Enter Choices: Type your options into the input box and hit Enter.
-They appear as magical chips.

-Use Presets: Click the chip buttons (Food, Yes/No, Dice) to instantly load common scenarios.
+The Wheel

+Enter Choices: Type options manually or use the Lightning Bolt ⚡ button to let AI generate them for you.

-Spin: Click "Cast to Fate" to spin the wheel.
+Spin: Click "Cast to Fate".

-Battle Mode: Toggle the skull switch to remove the winner after the spin.
+Battle Mode: Toggle the skull switch to remove the winner after the spin (great for narrowing down dinner options).

+The Coin

+Customize: Rename "Heads" and "Tails" if you want (e.g., "Pizza" vs "Burgers").

+Flip: Click to toss the coin.
+It uses 3D rotation physics to land on a random side.

+The 8-Ball

+Focus: Concentrate on a Yes/No question.

+Shake: Click to shake the ball and reveal your destiny.

 ## 🛠️ Tech Stack

+HTML5 Canvas: High-performance rendering for the wheel.

-HTML5 Canvas: For the wheel rendering and high-performance animation.
+CSS3 3D Transforms: For the realistic coin flip and 8-ball geometry.

-Web Audio API: For procedural sound generation.
+Web Audio API: For procedural sound generation (synced with physics).

+Google Gemini API: For LLM-based list generation and fortune telling.

-Tailwind CSS: For rapid, responsive UI styling.
+Tailwind CSS: For rapid, responsive glassmorphism styling.

-Vanilla JavaScript: No frameworks, just pure logic.
+Vanilla JavaScript: No frameworks, just pure, lightweight logic.

 ## 📦 Deployment